 The Best Slang Word of the 70s

 The 1970’s was a crazy and exciting time in the United States.
 Change was taking over America in leaps and bounds.
-Changes included just about everything like the economy, social norms, music and the list just goes on and on.
+Changes included just about everything like the economy (can you say "gas shortage"?), social norms, music and the list just goes on and on.
 Another thing that was changing was the way people talked.
-It seemed like pop culture had created its own unique language.
+It seemed like pop culture had created its own unique language, one that sometimes drove the older generation nuts.

 Although certain words were slang and not found in any dictionaries at the time, everyone just understood.
 Some words and phrases were even used in more way than one, although it was usually with the same sentiment.